 But, of course, you might be more of a debt snowball person.
 Whatever works.

-What If You Can’t Pay?
+What If You Can’t Pay Your AES Student Loans?

 AES student loans do have options for you if you are struggling to make payments on time.
 Such options include:

-For example, in most cases, if you receive a deferment or forbearance, interest will continue to accrue.
+In most cases, if you receive a deferment or forbearance, interest will continue to accrue.
 I am especially discouraged by interest on student loans.
 After all, you receive nothing in exchange for them on a daily basis.

 I always like to say that at least with a mortgage, for example, you have the daily benefit of a roof over your head.
 Conversely, the benefits of your college degree tend to fade after you land your first job.

 Can You Get Lower Interest Rates or Payments?